The process is actually very simple, so a potential buyer shouldn't feel intimidated. Although primarily fulfilling a trade function, our sales are

 13. "On the VCAR register" - If a vehicle is described as being on the VCAR register this means it has been subject to an insurance total loss at some time in it's life.

 14. Payment - Once you have secured a vehicle and your offer has been accepted we will require a cash deposit of £200.
-Your final account can be settled by cash, debit or credit card.
+Your final account can be settled by cash or debit card.
 Our preferred method of payment is debit card, please be aware we are unable to accept cash payments of over £9000.
 Payment must be received in full within 24 hours of a vehicle's sale.
-Credit card payments will attract a surcharge together with amounts in cash over £500.
+Cash payments over £500 will attract a surcharge.
 Dealers can also use the NextGear Capital Stocking Plan here.

 15. Insurance - from the fall of the hammer, or the acceptance of your bid in a provisional sale, the responsibility for the vehicle is yours.
 Accordingly you must usually effect the necessary insurance arrangements even while the vehicle remains on site.